 Do I need direct deposit?

 Direct deposit of your paycheck is preferred by lenders.
 Most of the lenders do require you to have an active checking or savings account in order for you to be able to receive direct deposit of your loan proceeds.

-Personal Money Store never charges a fee for you to fill out an online application.
-Typically, none of the lenders will charge an application fee either.
+Personal Money Store never charges a fee for you to fill out an online form.
+Typically, none of the lenders will charge a loan request fee either.

-Applications are submitted to multiple lenders in order to provide the best chance for approval.
+Information is submitted to multiple lenders in order to provide the best chance for approval.
 The amount of lenders depends on your qualifications.
-If you have lower income or have other factors against you then it could be shown to many lenders until we find one that will approve your application.
+If you have lower income or have other factors against you then it could be shown to many lenders as we attempt to find one that will approve your request.

 Does bankruptcy disqualify me?

 Personal Money Store has lenders and third party connecting services that use more than credit to make a decision.
 This means that a bankruptcy might not prevent you from being approved.
 Most lenders will run a credit check, however bad credit does not necessarily disqualify you from a lender being able to fund your personal, installment, or payday loan.